-The participating NDE landowners will also be responsible for maintenance costs of the turnout, flowmeter, and appurtenances as well as the volumetric rate of OID surface water deliveries.
+The participating NDE landowners will ultimatelyalso be responsible for the cost of new private conveyance infrastructure and maintenance costs of the turnout, flowmeter, and appurtenances as well as the volumetric rate of OID surface water deliveries.
 The volumetric price of out-of-District surface water began at \$200 per acre-foot during the first year of the 10-Year Program and is subject to a rate increase of 3% each year thereafter.